What are UTM Parameters and How To Implement Them Easily

-Using UTM Parameters To Measure Your Marketing Efforts with Opentracker.
+Using UTM Tags To Measure Your Marketing Efforts with Opentracker.

 Q: How can you benefit from using UTM tags?

 A: Using UTM tags will allow you to capture information from ALL your incoming traffic campaigns and put it directly in your traffic reports.
 Conversions, sources, returning visitors, etc. So you can get a complete insight.

 In this how-to, you will learn what UTM parameters are and also the industry standards on how to use them.
 Using UTM tags and parameters, successful marketers are able to specifically measure how they’re hitting goals.
 As a result, a content editor will know that tweets from company accounts are driving traffic to the correct website if UTM parameters are being used..

 UTM is an abbreviation of Urchin Tracking Module.
 Previously, Google Analytics was named Urchin.
 Eventually, Google bought the technology but the abbreviation remained the same.
 Basically, UTM parameters are information which describe clicks, sources, mediums, and campaigns.
 This information is passed on to Google Analytics for segmentation purposes.
 Most importantly, as a marketer you can use these parameters in a wide range of online marketing products.
 Hence, this makes the use of UTM tags an important skill to master.